atahancaldir/Cryptocurrency-APIs-with-Python/README.md

 [Binance](https://github.com/binance/binance-spot-api-docs)

 # Warning :name_badge:
 These files are designed to do **REAL** transactions.
-Please do not use them unless you know what you do!
+Please do not use them unless you know what you're doing!